Sangokushi Taisen

 Sangokushi Taisen (三国志大戦) is a hybrid physical and digital collectible card game for the arcade, on the Chihiro arcade board.
 It is a real-time strategy-based game set in the Three Kingdoms period of Chinese history and the 14th century Chinese novel Romance of the Three Kingdoms by Luo Guanzhong.
 It uses the same housing as World Club Champion Football, with a sensitive playing area that can detect the position of the physical cards.
 Over 500 million trading cards have been shipped.
 It is the sixth trading card arcade game by Sega, following World Club Champion Football, Mushiking: The King of Beetles, The Key of Avalon, Love and Berry: Dress Up and Dance! and Quest of D.

-Gameplay system
+Gameplay

-Two opponents are on the opposite ends of a battlefield, with the goal of attacking the enemy's castle until the timer runs out.
-The game ends if the castle is destroyed or if the time runs out.
-The player that has more health wins.
-Before the match, the player builds a deck that can vary heavily in playstyle, depending which troops and factions are chosen.
-Up to 8 points are allotted to the team, and one card can take up to 3 points.
+The game is a hybrid strategy game that blends real-time troop movement with collectible card game mechanics.
+To begin playing, a user must utilize a proprietary IC Card to store save data and construct a physical deck of warlords from the 2nd Century Three Kingdoms era.
+Army construction is governed by a point system where a deck cannot exceed eight points total.
+Each individual card has a cost ranging from one to three points, indicated by black dots on the card face, allowing players to field a mix of powerful, high-cost commanders and lower-cost support troops.

+The core of the gameplay revolves around a "Rock-Paper-Scissors" combat triangle dictated by the five available unit types.
+Cavalry units are the fastest on the field and possess a "Rush" ability that deals massive damage if they have enough space to build momentum; they are exceptionally strong against Archers but weak against Spearmen.
+Spearmen are slow but counter Cavalry effectively; when stationary, they automatically deploy a "Phalanx" or spear wall that deals heavy counter-damage to charging horses, though they are vulnerable to ranged attacks.
+Archers can attack from a distance, automatically targeting the nearest foe or those in their forward arc, making them ideal for destroying Spearmen but defenseless against a Cavalry charge.
+Outside of this triangle are Swordsmen, who are neutral with no specific strengths or weaknesses, and Siege units, which are slow but deal high damage if they manage to reach the enemy’s wall.